JMdL/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for the Data Science course
+Repository for the Data Science Toolbox course